crystal-lang/crystal-book/docs/guides/writing_shards.md

 crystal tool format --check
 ```

-See the Travis CI section below to implement this in your build.
+This check is good to add as a step in [continuous integration](ci/README.md).

 ### Writing a `shard.yml`

-[The spec](https://github.com/crystal-lang/shards/blob/master/SPEC.md) is your rulebook.
+[The spec](https://github.com/crystal-lang/shards/blob/master/docs/shard.yml.adoc) is your rulebook.
 Follow it.

 #### Name